-Joel Swearingen is an associate in the firm’s Project Finance and Public Finance practice groups, where he works closely with group members representing issuers, underwriters and borrowers on a variety of public finance transactions.
+Joel Swearingen is an associate in the firm’s Project Finance and Public Finance practice group, representing issuers, underwriters, and borrowers on a variety of public finance transactions.
 He also has substantial experience in the field of tax withholding and information reporting, both internationally and domestically.

 The Bond Buyer | February 18, 2021